codinglab-io/codinglab.gg/README.md

 - `CODINGLABGG_SSH_HOST` : The host/ip of the server (`codinglab.gg`)
 - `CODINGLABGG_SSH_CERT` : The public certificate of the server (`ssh-keyscan codinglab.gg`)

+Make sure your server is setup with docker and docker compose plugin, and your user can run docker commands.

 Then push to the repository, [the github `panel-deployment.yml` action](./.github/workflows/panel-deployment.yml) will deploy the panel to the server.

 ## How to setup a fresh game server